Biblical Magi: Spanish and Hispanic customs

 In much of the Spanish-speaking world, the Three Kings (Los Reyes Magos de Oriente, Los Tres Reyes Magos, or simply Los Reyes Magos) receive letters from children and so bring them gifts on the morning of 6 January.
 In Spain, each one of the Magi is supposed to represent a different continent: Europe (Melchior), Asia (Caspar) and Africa (Balthasar).
 According to the tradition, the Magi come from the Orient on their camels to visit the houses of all the children, much like Sinterklaas and Santa Claus with his reindeer elsewhere.

-Almost every Spanish city or town organises cabalgatas in the evening of 5 January, in which the kings and their pages parade and throw sweets to the children (and parents) in attendance.
+Almost every Spanish city or town organises cabalgatas in the evening of 5 January (Epiphany Eve), in which the kings and their pages parade and throw sweets to the children (and parents) in attendance.
 The cavalcade of the three kings in Alcoy claims to be the longest-running in the world, having started in 1886.
 The Mystery Play of the Three Magic Kings is also presented on Epiphany Eve.
 There is also a King cake.

 In Spain, due to the lack of a black population until recently, the role of Balthazar has often been played by an actor in blackface; this practice has been criticised in the 21st century.

 Not only in Spain, but also in Argentina, Mexico, Paraguay, and Uruguay, there is a long tradition of children receiving presents by the three Reyes Magos on the night of 5 January (Epiphany Eve) or on the morning of 6 January (Epiphany day or Día de Reyes), because it is believed that this is the day in which the Magi arrived bearing gifts for the Christ child.
 In most Latin American countries children also cut grass or greenery on 5 January and fill a box or their shoes with the cuttings for the Kings' camels.
 They then place the box or their shoes under their bed or beside the Christmas tree.
 On Epiphany morning the children will find the grass gone from their shoes or box and replaced with candy and other small, sweet treats.